jjleng/copilot-proxy/README.md

 ## 🌟 Motivations
 - I'm already familiar with and enjoy using the GitHub Copilot extension (yes, I know there are other awesome extensions, such as Continue.).
 - Copilot may not always utilize the latest GPT models.
-It currently use models like `gpt-4-0125-preview`, `gpt-3.5-turbo` and others.
+It currently uses models like `gpt-4-0125-preview`, `gpt-3.5-turbo` and others.
 - Transferring code from the editor to ChatGPT to use GPT-4o is inconvenient.
 - I'm interested in using alternative models such as Llama3, DeepSeek-Coder, StarCoder, and Sonnet 3.5.
 - I have subscriptions to both ChatGPT and Copilot but would like to cancel my Copilot subscription.